hoyon/mpv-mpris/README.md

  - jq (for mpv IPC JSON generation and parsing)
  - socat (for passing JSON to/from mpv IPC sockets)
  - awk (for redirecting parts of mpv stderr logs)
+ - meson build (the backend for actually running the tests)

-Testing should be as simple as running `make test` in the source code directory.
+Testing should be as simple as running `ninja test` in the build directory, or `ninja -C build test` in the source directory.

 The stderr of the tests will be empty unless there are mpv/etc issues.